A Gentle Introduction to optparse-applicative

 inputFileParser = pure "input.txt"

-Here, you might prefer to use pure AppOptions <*>
+Here, you might prefer to use pure AppOptions <*> instead of AppOptions <$>, as suggested by a reader.

-The previous definition is not very useful, but with it, we can run our app and get the AppOptions
+The previous definition is not very useful, but with it, we can run our app and get the AppOptions:

 $stack exec arranger